 I’m not going to start with the list of most common words each decade, because it just looks like what we found back in section 7.3.
-Some words are really common, and they stay that way through the data set.
+Some words are really common and they stay that way through the data set.
 What’s more interesting is to look at words that are more common in a particular decade than they are in general.
 And this in turn requires picking a domain of words.

 The main auditorium at Monash University is the Alexander Hall.
 Graduations are there, but it isn’t otherwise a major part of student life.
 I think I went there more often as a high school student than as a university student.
 But still, it was nice to know that a big part of the university was named after a philosopher, Samuel Alexander.
-We also had a nice sketch of him on the wall of one of the seminar rooms in the philosophy department while I was there.
+There was also a nice sketch of him on the wall of one of the seminar rooms in the philosophy department while I was there.
 That didn’t mean that we actually talked about Alexander’s work; I don’t remember ever being assigned one of his papers in a class or seminar.
-That was perhaps a bit too bad, since he’s argaubly the second most important Australian philosopher for the first half of the 20th century.
+That was perhaps a bit too bad, since he’s arguably the second most important Australian philosopher for the first half of the twentieth century.

-That said, we also see here a word that I should have filtered out: ‘Basil’.
-Some uses of it are legitimate, but most are because ‘Basil Blackwell’ turns up in bibliographies.
+That said, we also see here a word that I should have filtered out: basil.
+Some uses of it are legitimate, but most are because Basil Blackwell turns up in bibliographies.
 I wish I’d caught that one.